Terminology Used in the Trilogy

 Sci-fi terms are given, as well as some US to UK English language counterparts.
-People from many nations will already understand much US English via watching US exports such as movies, reading books etc.
+People from many nations will already understand US English from exports such as movies, books, and more.

 This page is added to, and modified regularly, so check back occasionally for further info.

 Hizzey: A member of Homo Sapiens Sapiens – i.e. the (mostly) current human race.

 Hoosen: A member of Homo Sapiens Novus – the newer successor to the above.

 Provo: The previously unnamed successor in Volume I to Homo Sapiens Novus – more formally known as Homo Sapiens Provectus.
 This is the even newer experimental race to which Lutor belongs, and is amplified upon in the following two Volumes.

 Orb: A musical instrument that is round like a ball.
 It has touch sensitive pads all round its surface.
 It is also a biofeedback device that is connected to the player’s skull via pads that pick up the player’s mood and other attributes, which are then passed along to the audience who wear similar pads on their skulls.

 A good player who is “into” his or her work becomes emotionally or spiritually involved with their performance as they play, and this is passed to the audience, who frequently come out of performances acting as if they are under the influence of drugs.